 These graphics were small and simple at first, placed on a sock or at the chest of a sweater.
 By the late ’80s, Ralph and team were exploding the motifs to eye-grabbing sizes that overtook entire garments.
 It wasn’t long before those pieces became some of the most coveted and collected clothes in Ralph Lauren’s history.

-“These were items that could be spotted a mile away,” says photographer Tom Gould, who cowrote Bury Me With the Lo On, the seminal book on the culture of Polo collecting and who shot the new Downhill Skier campaign.
+“These were items that could be spotted a mile away,” says Tom Gould, co-author, with Thirstin Howl the 3rd, of Bury Me With the Lo On and photographer of our Downhill Skier campaign.
 “It was big.
 It was loud.
 It was in your face, but it was still simple—not overcomplicated or cluttered, just classic colors that were true to Ralph’s brand.”

 Steeped in these now-iconic late ’80s and early ’90s design details, the new Downhill Skier collection artfully mixes archival Ralph Lauren ski graphics like Circle Ski, Downhill Skier, and Ski ’92 with other classic Polo graphics like the Cookie patch, with updated fits and construction details.
 The result: a modern collection of technical jackets, heavy knit sweaters, winter accessories, and more, all with a vintage Polo spirit.

 Below, a look at the signature graphics that define the line.